Rhys-LIT/perfect-parking-fyp/docs/thesis.md

 Trigger Event:

-[A monitor updates the status of a parking lot.]{.mark}
+-   A monitor updates the status of a parking lot.

 Preconditions:

--
+-   The status of the parking lot is not updated

 Post conditions:

-[The status of the parking lot is updated.]{.mark}
+-   The status of the parking lot is updated.

 Main Flow:

-[The monitor sends a PUT request to the application REST API.]{.mark}
+-   The monitor sends a PUT request to the application REST API.

-[The application updates the status of the parking lot.]{.mark}
+-   The application updates the status of the parking lot.

 Alternative Flows:

-[If the monitor is not connected to the internet, the monitor will not be able to update the status of the parking lot.]{.mark}
+-   If the monitor is not connected to the internet, the monitor will not be able to update the status of the parking lot.

-[If the monitor API access token is invalid or has expired, the monitor will not be able to update the status of the parking lot.]{.mark}
+-   If the monitor API access token is invalid or has expired, the monitor will not be able to update the status of the parking lot.

-[If the monitor sends an invalid request to the application REST API, the application will not update the status of the parking lot.]{.mark}
+-   If the monitor sends an invalid request to the application REST API, the application will not update the status of the parking lot.

-[If the parking lot does not exist in the database, the application will not update the status of the parking lot.]{.mark}
+-   If the parking lot does not exist in the database, the application will not update the status of the parking lot.

 ### Use Case: User changes password.